Recent Highlights from my Group

 General Packet Radio Service (GPRS): Mobility and session management.
 Talk at VDE/ITG Workshop “IP and Mobility,” expert group 5.2.4, Kamp-Lintfort, June 20-21, 2001.

 On collaboration between industry and universities.
 Infineon’s CTO, Reinhard Petschacher, and the two professors Mario Huemer and Christian Bettstetter discussed about the topic of cooperation between industry and universities.
 How does cooperation start?
 How are win-win situations achieved?
 What are sensitive issues in such collaborations?
 The discussion is part of the book Wissen schaffen, which illustrates the variety of research activities at the University of Klagenfurt.
 The panel was held at Infineon Villach, July 22, 2009.
+In German.

 The human side of research (Forschung wird von Menschen gemacht).
 Keynote speech at the event Operation Research: Research and innovation interacting with the entrepreneurial landscape, Klagenfurt, June 2, 2008.